Five ways to finance an online business

 4. Flexible financing from FinTechs

 Another way ecommerce business can access financing is via their Payment Service Provider.
 Sometimes referred to as a ‘merchant cash advance’, a Payment Service Provider can offer lending by deducting a percentage of the merchant’s daily flow until the loan is paid off in full.
-Effectively, the lender repays the loan when their customers pay them.
+Effectively, the borrower repays the loan when their customers pay them.

 This provides a quick and easy way for an online business to secure a short-term, flexible loan that is based on business success, so during busier periods, the money borrowed can be repaid more quickly.
 Because of the way in which this lending model works, if a loan is taking longer to pay back, there are typically no late payment fees or penalties applied.

-5. Receivables Factoring
+5. Receivables Financing

 Finance for online and ecommerce businesses is changing